GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/03.621-630/03.Rescue-the-Perishing/docs.md

 ---
+title: |
-title: 623.
-Rescue the Perishing
+    623. Rescue the Perishing - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 623.
+Rescue the Perishing.
+Rescue the perishing, care for the dying, Snatch them in pity from sin and the grave; Weep o'er the erring one, lift up the fallen, Tell them of Jesus, the mighty to save.
+CHORUS: Rescue the perishing, care for the dying; Jesus is merciful, Jesus will save.
+    keywords:  |
-    keywords: Church Hymnal, Rescue the Perishing, Rescue the perishing,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Rescue the Perishing, Rescue the perishing.
+Rescue the perishing, care for the dying;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 623. RESCUE THE PERISHING
+####  Church Hymnal 1941,

 ```txt
 1.